APL-Huddersfield/HULTI-GENv2/docs/functionality/testPluginSystem.md

 Again, if the experimenter uses any type except custom, HULTIGEN will use the built in test setup functions.
 Otherwise, they must define their own.

+***END OF DEPRECATED***

 "parameterKeys" is where the test specific parameters and associated JSON file keys shall be defined.
 The built in HULTIGEN tests will have these predefined, but for custom test these must be defined.

+### Test Type Tagging

+***Replaces deprecated model and task keys***

+To allow for straightforward grouping and (un-)hashing of test types so that the correct configurator parameters can be displayed, the manifest should contain a 'tag' key.
+The following values for 'tag' are used as of writing:

+* grading
+* nonAdaptivePsychometric
+* adaptivePsychometric

 Here are some example manifest.json files: